frictionlessdata/tableschema-py/README.md

 > jsontableschema infer path/to/data.csv
 ```

+The optional argument `--encoding` allows a character encoding to be specified for the data file.
+The default is utf-8.

 The response is a schema as JSON.

 #### Validate